nthnn/golloom/README.md

 <h1 align="center">Golloom</h1>

-Golloom is a robust Go library designed to facilitate seamless integration and interaction with language models.
+Golloom is a robust Go library designed to facilitate seamless integration and interaction with language models via Ollama.
 It provides developers with a comprehensive set of tools to manage models, generate prompts, and handle responses efficiently within Go applications.

-- **Model Management**: Easily pull and push models to and from the server, ensuring synchronization and version control.​
+- **Model Management**: Easily pull and push models to and from the Ollama server, ensuring synchronization and version control.​
-- **Prompt Generation**: Craft and send prompts to language models, receiving structured responses tailored to your application's needs.​
+- **Prompt Generation**: Craft and send prompts to Ollama language models, receiving structured responses tailored to your application's needs.​
 - **Process Monitoring**: Monitor the status of model processes, allowing for effective resource management and debugging.​
-- **Version Retrieval**: Fetch version information of the application to maintain compatibility and track updates.
+- **Version Retrieval**: Fetch version information of the application to maintain compatibility and track updates from Ollama.

 ## Installation